crakjie/scala-ip-ranges/README.md

 #Generator
-The Gen object allow you to easily get random generated IP.
+The Gen object allows you to easily get random generated IP.

 ```scala
   Gen.randomIp()